barissayil/EnergyMarket/README.md

 # EnergyMarket
 It simulates a simple energy market using concurrent execution features of Python.

+Now we have: Home --Message Queues-- Market --Shared Memory-- Weather

 Stuff to do:

-Add 2nd Home
+Add Home2 (IPC with Market) (Almost works...
+ValueError: invalid literal for int() with base 10: 'Nothing' )

-Add IPC for Home1 and Home2
+Add IPC between Home1 and Home2

-Add External